SoChigusa/Collider-Analysis/README.md

 ```

 and the vector `p` is a list of `Particle` structs that contains information of all initial and final state particles of the $n$-th event.

+## Examples

+There are several example source codes in the `examples` directory.

+- extract_info_from_LHE.dat
+  Reads a LHE file and extract particle IDs and 4-momenta of all the final state particles.